MarcusGastaldello/FRICOSIPY/docs/contact.md

 The *FRICOSIPY* model is currently solely developed by myself, *Marcus Gastaldello*, a PhD student at the *University of Fribourg*, *Switzerland*.

-Please report any erros or bugs found with the code directly to the issues page on *GitHub*, clearly indicating the code lines and the error message.
+Please report any bugs found with the code directly to the [issues page on *GitHub*](https://github.com/MarcusGastaldello/FRICOSIPY/issues), clearly indicating the code lines and the error message.

-If you interested in collaboration, have suggestions to improve the model
+If you interested in collaboration, have suggestions to improve the model or our having difficulties understanding the documentation, please feel free to get in touch:

 [marcus.gastaldello@unifr.ch](mailto:marcus.gastaldello@unifr.ch)